Sports in Puerto Rico: Track and field

 Track and Field, also known as athletics, has been another noteworthy sport in Puerto Rico, with Puerto Rican runners, hurlers and throwers have participated at the Olympic and Paralympic Games with two and five medals, respectively, as of 2021.
 Most schools base their field days only on track and field events.
-Enrique Laguerre held it in high regard for its nature as a "fair [or loyal] competitition".
+Enrique Laguerre held it in high regard for its nature as a "fair [or loyal] competition".
 It is taken to be one of the sports that should be considered outside of the traditional baseball, volleyball and basketball offerings, for children with attention deficit hyperactivity disorder, as "the child manages to function better in sports where the emphasis is on improving their own performance".
 Famous Puerto Rican track and fielders include Rebekah Colberg and Angelita Lind.

 Juan Juarbe Juarbe, who would later serve as Pedro Albizu Campos' personal secretary, was the first Puerto Rican to participate in any international sporting event, competing in the 1930 Central American and Caribbean Games, and the first to win a gold medal at an international track and field competition.

 Rebekah Colberg, considered the "Mother of Women's Sports in Puerto Rico", was the Puerto Rico tennis champion for fourteen consecutive years, from 1932 till 1946.
 In 1938, she won two gold medals at the IV Central American and Caribbean Games, celebrated in Panama, in the discus and javelin events.
 In 1946, when the games were celebrated in Mexico, she won a gold medal in softball.
 While studying for her master's degree at Columbia University, she was in the university's field hockey and lacrosse championship teams.
 She was also a member of the undefeated women's basketball team of the University of Mexico.

 Even though Juan "Papo" Franceschi had been a drug addict at one point in his life, he set several national records on the track and had a street named after him is nis native San Antón, Ponce.
 However, his name is not part of the Francisco "Pancho" Coimbre sports museum.

 Heriberto Cruz Mejil, who as a kid, lacking access to a running track, used to run from the Guánica pier to the Caña Gorda baths.
 He went on to win silver and gold at the 110 metre hurdle event in the 1962 Kingston and 1966 San Juan Central American Caribbean Games, respectively, beating the then-fourth best runner in the world Víctor Maldonado in the latter.
 After which, he retired at age 27.
 Additionally, he was a LAI champion three consecutive years, competing at the Justas 110 metre hurdle, high jump and 4 x 400 metre relay events.
 Both his hometown's track and a tournament bear his name.